 Supplemental and concentration grant funding is based on district-level data.
-Therefore, intradistrict transfers should not have an effect on LCFF funding.
+Therefore, intradistrict transfers should not have an effect on local control funding formula (LCFF) funding.
 With respect to interdistrict transfers, the unduplicated data is reflected in the district in which the students were enrolled on Census Day.
 If a student transfers after this day, they will not impact the Unduplicated Pupil Percentage (UPP) of the receiving district; their counts will remain in the original district.
 However, because average daily attendance (ADA) is a factor in how much supplemental and concentration grant funding an LEA receives, the transferring students will generate supplemental and concentration funding for the receiving district, but it will be based on the district’s UPP for the students enrolled as of Census Day.

 Will we receive supplemental or concentration grants for students who have either lost their homes or been displaced because of the fires?

 Homeless students are deemed categorically eligible for the National School Lunch Program.
 LEAs must submit NSLP program student records in CALPADS for students who became homeless due to the fires with a start date on or before October 31, in order to be included in the 2018-19 Census Day count for the LEA in which the student was enrolled on that date.
 To the extent that a homeless student did not already meet the LCFF unduplicated pupil criteria prior to becoming homeless due to the fires and is now captured, an LEA could see an increase in their UPP.
 However, because the UPP is based on three years of data the funding impacts will vary across LEAs.
 For purposes of reporting homeless data, LEAs should also submit homeless program records for students who became homeless due to the fire, using the date the student became homeless as the program start date.